LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 <sup>[1]</sup> If you get a "Permission denied (publickey)" error and you're sure that everything is right, try using a DSA key instead of RSA.

 ```
-ssh-keygen -t dsa -C "<email>@<server>.<domain>"
+ssh-keygen -t dsa -C "your@email.com"
 ```

 ## Getting your submission reviewed/merged

-All submitted patches go through a code review process prior to merger.
+All submitted patches go through a code review process prior to being merged.
 In addition to getting reviewed by your peers, selected project members have the capability to merge your code into LineageOS (to make sure they get informed, add one or more responsible reviewers to your change).
 To see a breakdown of who is responsible for the various areas, please see the list of [LineageOS contributors](contributors.html).

 ## Common commands